M.S. in Human Services Management

 • 5-year B.A./M.S.
 HSM option

-• Generous financial aid packages, including room, board, a 75% tuition scholarship, salary, and a variety of other benefits.
+• Generous financial aid packages, including room, board, a 75% tuition scholarship, graduate stipend, as well as health, dental, and a variety of other benefits.

 • Supervisory experience while in the program.